William C. Shiel Jr., MD, FACP, FACR

 - Constipation usually is caused by the slow movement of stool through the colon.

-- High levels of estrogen and progesterone during pregnancy also can cause constipation.
+- High levels of estrogen and progesterone during pregnancy may cause constipation.

-- Medical evaluation for the cause of constipation should be done when constipation is of sudden onset, severe, worsening, associated with other worrisome symptoms such as loss of weight, or is not responding to simple, safe treatments.
+- Medical evaluation of constipation should be done when constipation is of sudden onset, severe, worsening, associated with other worrisome symptoms such as loss of weight, or is not responding to simple, safe and effective treatments.

 - Medical evaluation of constipation may include a history, physical examination, blood tests, abdominal X-rays, barium enema, colonic transit studies, defecography, anorectal motility studies, and colonic motility studies.